-I am so glad you’re here, because I’m going to show you how to make vodka sauce, my all-time favorite pasta sauce, with any marinara sauce (but I’m also giving you the recipe for one of my favorite marinara sauces, so yay!)
+I am so glad you’re here, because I’m going to show you how to make traditional vodka sauce, my all-time favorite pasta sauce, with any marinara sauce (but I’m also giving you the recipe for one of my favorite marinara sauces, so yay!)

 Use this vodka sauce to make a classic penne alla vodka, use it as a pizza sauce like I do with my Grandma Pizza, or use it as a sauce for lasagna.
 It is so good!

+You may also want to try my shortcut creamy vodka sauce recipe.
 For ease of browsing, here are all of my pasta recipes.
 Thanks for stopping by!

 Overhead shot of pasta with sauce on a white plate with a wedge of Parmesan, a microplane grater, and a bowl of dry pasta.